-I took design and liberal arts courses, and then I had the opportunity to go to Europe for the first time.
-Towards the end of my junior year, for one semester, starting in 1955, I had the opportunity to go over to the University of Vienna and spend a semester there -- not on an exchange basis -- with the Institute of European Studies.
+I took design and liberal arts courses, and then I had the oppor- tunity to go to Europe for the first time.
+Towards the end of my junior year, for one semester, starting in 1955, I had the opportunity to go over to the University of Vienna and spend a semester there -- not on an exchange basis -- with the Institute of European Studies .
 And, I was able to go to an art academy in Vienna -- the Kunst (Art) and Bilden (Pictures) Academy.
 I spent one cold winter there from early February of 1955 until June of 1955.
 I got a great deal of travel experience, as well as artistic tutoring on a personal basis.
 The professors there were great.
 It was fantastic.
-It was a great experience, and it built up my enthusiasm for Europe tremendously, too.
 It was an education within itself.